tiendc/go-profanity-out/README.md

 ScanProfanity("f**k") // profane: false
 // Suppose "f*ck" is in the profanity dictionary WithProfaneWords([]string{"f*ck"}).ScanProfanity("fxck") // profane: true
-// With this option you can turn on matching portion of a word for specific words
+// NOTE: With this option you can turn on matching portion of a word for specific words
-// without turning on `WithMatchWholeWord(true)`.
+// without turning off `WithMatchWholeWord(false)` by putting "*word*" in dictionary.

 // WithSanitizeAccents: true
 ScanProfanity("fúck") // profane: true